Infineon/mtb-example-xmc-uart-dma/README.md

       2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

 4. After programming, the application starts automatically.

    First, a 256-byte RAM buffer is filled with uppercase ASCII-codes A..Z.
 Next, a 256-byte RAM buffer is filled with lowercase ASCII-codes a..z.
 Both buffers are transferred to the terminal using DMA via UART.

-   Confirm that the uppercase and lowercase characters appear on the terminal as shown in Figure 1.
+    Confirm that the uppercase and lowercase characters appear on the terminal as shown in **Figure 1**.

    **Figure 1.
 Terminal output**